 Some regulatory services cannot be anticipated in advance because the provision of the service is not foreseen.
 Where an unforeseen service or function is required or requested the QCA will apply the same processes set out in this document to the setting of fees for the service or function in question.

-Payment Schedule
+Payment schedule

-Estimated fees for the 2016-17 financial year will be invoiced quarterly in advance.
-2016-17 over/under-recoveries will be paid/invoiced in October 2017.
+Estimated fees for each year will be invoiced quarterly in advance.
+Over/under-recoveries will be paid/invoiced annually in October.